lab-cosmo/sphericart/docs/src/index.rst

 `paper <https://arxiv.org/abs/2302.08381>`_.

-The core library is implemented in C++ with OpenMP parallelism, and it provides APIs for C, Python and PyTorch.
-The latter implementation provides fast spherical harmonics evaluations on GPUs using CUDA.
+The core library is implemented in C++ with OpenMP parallelism, and it provides APIs for C, Python (NumPy), PyTorch and JAX.
+The torch and JAX implementations provides fast spherical harmonics evaluations on GPUs using CUDA.

 A native Julia package is also available.

 This documentation contains an installation guide, an API overview, some examples of how to use the library, and a brief explanation of the mathematics involved.